TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics/Index.rst

 ---------

 Available languages for a site can be specified here.
 These settings determine language avaialability as well as behavior.
-For a detailed description see //@todo link
+For a detailed description see  :ref:`Language configuration<sitehandling-addingLanguages>`.

 errorHandling
 -------------

 The error handling section describes how to handle error status codes for this web site.
 It allows configuration of custom redirects, rendering templates and more.
-For a detailed description see //@todo link
+For a detailed description see :ref:`error handling<sitehandling-errorHandling>`.

 routes
 ------

 The routes section is for adding static routes to a site, an example would be a :file:`robots.txt` or :file:`humans.txt` file that is dependent on the current site (as opposed to containing the same content for the whole TYPO3 installation).
-Read more at //@see staticRoutes
+Read more at :ref:`static routes<sitehandling-staticRoutes>`

 routeEnhancers
 --------------